 My friend came back the next week, and the next.
 She organized other women from church to come and help as well for a couple of months, but even after I adamantly told her I really was ok (a new pediatrician had finally diagnosed the twins with reflux and medication was starting to help) she continued to come to my apartment one morning a week.
 She kept coming for an entire year.
 She had five children of her own and was juggling an extremely demanding church assignment.
 Ten years later I still cry when I think of what she did for me.

 I knew from the beginning that this woman was a blessing in my life, and that my Heavenly Father was helping me through her.
 What I never quite realized until a few weeks ago was this: When I prayed for the babies to just fall asleep, God did not answer my prayer the way I wanted.
 But a few days later, He gave me the answer I needed.
+He touched the heart of an earthly angel, telling her to ignore what I said and listen to what I needed.
 Even though His answer was less immediate, it was infinitely more lasting.

 That sounds like the end of the story, right?
 Well, not quite.
 I’m scared that the answer I “need” may simply be the opportunity to continue struggling through, and that my hidden sorrow isn’t going to go away any time soon.
 Sometimes it’s hard to be patient, and it’s hard not to question why.
 C.S.
 Lewis put it well: “We are not necessarily doubting that God will do the best for us; we are wondering how painful the best will turn out to be.”
 But I find that there is power in choosing to believe, even when the belief doesn’t change the situation.
 Perhaps that’s because it changes me.